openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 1. (moved 5.2.3.1);
 1. shall send all parameters inside the authorization request's signed request object;
 1. shall additionally send duplicates of the `response_type`, `client_id`, and `scope` parameters/values using the OAuth 2.0 request syntax as required by Section 6.1 of the OpenID Connect specification if not using [PAR];
-1. shall send the `aud` claim in the request object as the OP's issuer identifier URL;
+1. shall send the `aud` claim in the request object as the authorization server's issuer identifier URL;
 1. shall send an `exp` claim in the request object that has a lifetime of no longer than 60 minutes;
 1. (moved to 5.2.3.1);
 1. (moved to 5.2.3.1);